opencog/atomese-simd/README.md

 kernels, and have those kernels work with floating-point vector data residing in the AtomSpace.

 The demo is minimal, but it works.
+Tested on both AMD Radeon R9 and Nvidia RTX cards.

 Overview
 --------